-Return on Equity (ROE%) is calculated as a percentage of PAT divided by Average Total Equity at the end of the year /period, whereas Total equity is calculated as average of opening equity share capital and reserves and surplus and closing of equity share capital and reserves and surplus and closing of equity share capital and reserves and surplus (ROE%) is calculated as a percentage of EBIT divided by Average Capital Employed at the end of the year /period, whereas Average capital employed is calculated as average of opening capital employed and closing capital employed.
+- Return on Equity (ROE%) is calculated as a percentage of PAT divided by Average Total Equity at the end of the year /period, whereas Total equity is calculated as average of opening equity share capital and reserves and surplus and closing of equity share capital and reserves and surplus. - snate capital and reserves and surplus and closing of equity snate capital and reserves and surplus.

+Return on Capital Employed (ROCE%) is calculated as a percentage of EBIT divided by Average Capital Employed at the end of the year/period, whereas Average capital employed is calculated as average of opening capital employed and closing capital employed.
 EBIT is calculated as restated profit before tax plus finance costs minus other income.
-Capital Employed is calculated as Total Equity minus DTA plus DTL, Long Term Borrowings and Short-Term Borrowings. - Debt to Equity ratio is calculated as Total Borrowings divided by Total Equity.
+Capital Employed is calculated as Total Equity minus DTA plus DTL, Long Term Borrowings and Short-Term Borrowings.

+Debt to Equity ratio is calculated as Total Borrowings divided by Total Equity.
+(7)

-Trade Receivables Turnover Ratio is calculated as revenue from operations divided by average trade receivables.
-Average trade receivables are calculated as average of opening trade receivables. and closing trade receivables. - (10) Working capital turnover ratio is calculated as revenue from operations divided by average working capital.
-Average working capital is calculated as average of opening working capital and - closing working capital.
+- Trade Receivables Turnover Ratio is calculated as revenue from operations divided by average trade receivables.
+Average trade receivables are calculated as average of opening trade receivables (9) - Working capital turnover ratio is calculated as revenue from operations divided by average working capital.
+Average working capital is calculated as average of opening working capital and (10) closing working capital.

-Investment in Property, Plant, Equipment and Equipment is calculated as investment in Computers & Peripherals, Furniture and Fixtures, Software, Office Equipment and Vehicles in a particular period/ year.
+Investment in Property, Plant, Equipment and Equipment is calculated as investment in Computers & Peripherals, Furniture and Fixtures, Software, Office Equipment and Vehicles in a particular - period/ year.